-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued)

-(Amounts in thousands of United States Dollar ("US\$"), except for number of shares and per share data)
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Amounts in thousands of United States Dollar ("US\$"),

 As of June 30, 2010, there was US\$5,500 of unrecognized share-based compensation cost related to equity awards that is expected to be recognized over a weighted-average vesting period of 2.46 years.
 To the extent the actual forfeiture rate is different from original estimate, actual share-based compensation costs related to these awards may be different from the expectation.